Redwanuzzaman/ELK-Analyzer/README.md

 # ELK-Analyzer
-Analyze Logs With Elasticsearch, Logstash and Kibana.
+Analyze Logs With Elasticsearch, Logstash, Kibana and Filebeat.